PracticingDeveloper/practicingruby.com/_posts/2012-06-05-confident-ruby.md

 categories: articles
 author: Avdi Grimm
 permalink: articles/confident-ruby
+summary: Develop intention-revealing code that is confident about its responsibilities.
+  (w.
+Avdi Grimm)
+issue_number: '4.7'
 ---

 *This article was contributed by [Avdi Grimm](http://avdi.org).
 Avdi has been wrangling Ruby code for over a